Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Introduction

-Concerning dipolar systems, one feature, which has received considerable attention, is the possibility of magnetostriction in momentum space, which was first found theoretically in the fermionic case \cite{miyakawa_t_2008}, but has been intensively investigated in different contexts and also in the bosonic case \cite{PhysRevA.86.023605}.
-For fermionic dipolar gases, other interesting possibilities have been found such as supersolid \cite{PhysRevA.83.053629}, ferronematic \cite{fregoso:205301}, and Berezinskii-Kosterlitz-Thouless phases \cite{bruun:245301} and their Fermi liquid properties have been studied \cite{PhysRevA.81.023602}.
+Concerning dipolar systems, one feature, which has received considerable attention, is the possibility of magnetostriction in momentum space.
+Indeed, the recent experimental observation of this effect, realized with atomic erbium samples \cite{ferlaino_deform}, provides a long awaited confirmation of theoretical predictions and, at the same time, paves the way for a plethora of other related physical phenomena.
+While being first found theoretically in the fermionic case \cite{miyakawa_t_2008}, it was intensively investigated in different contexts and also in the bosonic case \cite{PhysRevA.86.023605}.
+For fermionic dipolar gases, other interesting possibilities were found such as supersolid \cite{PhysRevA.83.053629}, ferronematic \cite{fregoso:205301}, and Berezinskii-Kosterlitz-Thouless phases \cite{bruun:245301} and in addition also their Fermi liquid properties were studied \cite{PhysRevA.81.023602}.

-Much work has been devoted to the normal phase of a dipolar Fermi gas.
-Its equilibrium properties in the presence of a harmonic trap has been considered at both zero \cite{rzazewski,miyakawa_t_2008,AristeuRapCom,Aristeu} and finite temperature \cite{endo,PhysRevA.81.033617}.
-Also the dynamical properties of a trapped dipolar Fermi gas have been studied at both zero \cite{1367-2630-11-5-055017,AristeuRapCom,Aristeu} and finite temperature \cite{PhysRevA.83.053628}.
+Much theoretical work has also been devoted to the normal phase of a dipolar Fermi gas.
+Its equilibrium properties in the presence of a harmonic trap was considered at both zero \cite{rzazewski,miyakawa_t_2008,AristeuRapCom,Aristeu} and finite temperature \cite{endo,PhysRevA.81.033617}.
+Also the dynamical properties of a trapped dipolar Fermi gas were studied at both zero \cite{1367-2630-11-5-055017,AristeuRapCom,Aristeu} and finite temperature \cite{PhysRevA.83.053628}.

 Dynamical properties such as the low-lying excitations represent an important diagnostic tool for ultracold systems.
 Moreover, they can be measured with high accuracy, so as to provide reliable physical information.
-In the case of non-dipolar unitary Fermi gases, for example, such measurements have recently been used to discard predictions of the mean-field Bardeen-Cooper-Schrieffer theory (BCS) in favor of the predictions of quantum Monte Carlo simulations \cite{PhysRevLett.95.030404} along the BCS-BEC crossover \cite{PhysRevLett.98.040401}.
+In the case of non-dipolar unitary Fermi gases, for example, such measurements were used to discard predictions of the mean-field Bardeen-Cooper-Schrieffer theory (BCS) in favor of the predictions of quantum Monte Carlo simulations \cite{PhysRevLett.95.030404} along the BCS-BEC crossover \cite{PhysRevLett.98.040401}.
 A more recent example is that of the experimental support for the lower bound to the viscosity of an unitary gas \cite{Cao07012011}, which is conjectured to be universal \cite{PhysRevLett.94.111601}.
 The aforementioned detection of the DDI through observing the hydrodynamic modes of a chromium BEC should also be recalled in this context \cite{stuhler_j_2005}.